Our Teachers & Staff

 3rd Grade

-Mrs. Deivory Armstead - 3rd Grade Humanities Teacher
+Mrs. Deivory Armstead - Humanities Teacher

 I am thrilled to join Virginia Highlands Elementary!
 I began my professional teaching career in 2009 and received both my Bachelor’s and Master’s degrees from the University of West Georgia.
 Over the course of my career, I have taught second, third, and fourth grade.